carboneio/replic-sqlite/README.md

 # Replic-sqlite

-**Fast Conflict-free Replication SQLite**
+> **⚠️ WIP Notice:** This project is still under active development. **Do NOT use in production yet.**

-Replic-sqlite is a lightweight module for Node.js/Bun.js that brings multi-writer, CRDT-based replication to SQLite without performance compromises.
+`replic-sqlite` is a lightweight Node.js / Bun.js module that adds **multi-writer, Conflict-Free replication** to SQLite — without performance compromises.

-TODO: more information will coming soon.
+---

-## Philosophy
+## ✨ Philosophy & Core Features

-- 800 LOC, No hidden magic.
+- 🧩 **Tiny & Transparent** – ~800 LOC, no hidden magic.
-- Performance first: avoid costly operations whenever possible (JSON parsing, ...)
-- Multi-writer and multi-reader by default.
-- Built on Conflict-free Replicated Data Types (CRDTs).
-- No single point of failure by design.
-- Eventually consistent with guaranteed convergence: replicas may differ at time T, but all nodes will converge to the same state.
+- 🚀 **Performance First** – avoids expensive ops (like excessive JSON parsing).
+- 🔀 **True Multi-Writer** – no master, no leader bottlenecks.
+- 📚 **CRDT at the Core** – each row is replicated conflict-free.
+- 🛡️ **No Single Point of Failure** – designed for resilience.
+- 🔄 **Eventual Consistency** – replicas may diverge temporarily, but always converge.
-- Optionally enforces "read your own write" (requires external HTTP header token or reverse proxy).
+- 👤 **Read-Your-Own-Writes (optional)** – via session token or reverse proxy.
-- No limits on network protocols: WebSocket, TCP, HTTP, UDP, Pub/Sub bus.
+- 🌐 **Protocol Agnostic** – WebSocket, TCP, HTTP, UDP, Pub/Sub — your choice.
-- No limits on network topology: supports hub-and-spoke, mesh, or mixed setups.
+- 🕸️ **Flexible Topologies** – hub-and-spoke, mesh, hybrid.
-- Tolerant to unordered packets.
-- No external dependencies, except SQLite.
-- Built-in migration system: supports live, transparent DB migrations without locks
-- Less than 800 lines of code, including the migration system
+- 📦 **Dependency-Light** – only depends on SQLite itself.
+- 🔧 **Rolling Upgrades** – live DB migration system for upgrades/downgrades.
-- Supports stop and restart with automatic recovery on startup
+- 💤 **Crash-Safe** – survives stop/restart with automatic recovery.
-- Rock-solid, even with slow or unreliable internet connections
+- 💪 **Self-Healing** – handles packet loss, reordering, clock drift.
-- Can be embedded directly into the application
+- ⚙️ **Embedded-Friendly** – drop it directly into your app.
-- No leader election -> no bottleneck for writes
+- 📊 **Open Metrics** – built-in observability.
-- Only tables with their correspondant `_patches` tables are replicated (see below)
+- 🎯 **Selective Replication** – only tables with `_patches` tables are synced.
-- Robust to clock drift between machines, using Hybrid Logical Clocks
+- 🌩️ **Serverless-Friendly** – automatic snapshot/backup/recovery to external object storage.

+---

+## 🚀 Why Replic-sqlite?

+A better alternative to libSQL, Turso, Bedrockdb, cr-sqlite, dqlite, rqlite, and litestream if you use embedded SQLite with Node.js or Bun.sh.

+More information coming soon.

 ## Known Limits

 - Tables are patched independently, so constraints between tables cannot be used.
   This issue can be addressed later using a "group patch" feature.
-- Direct Insert/Delete/Update request are forbidden in synchronized tables, unless you know what you do (Direct Deletes can be used to clean old data)
+- Direct Insert/Delete/Update request are forbidden in synchronized tables, unless you know what you do

 ## Prerequisites